The next course offering will be Summer 2018. To get on the priority registration list for Summer 2018, please email firstname.lastname@example.org.

-The course is for science and social studies educators of grades 6-12 and will run March 13th - May 12th, 2017.
+The course is for science and social studies educators of grades 6-12.
 If you teach Environmental Science, World Geography, Human Geography, Biology/Life Science, World History, or the AP counterparts, this course is perfect for you.
 Presented topics focus on global development, human quality of life, natural resources, and environmental sustainability.

-The course will be led by University of Michigan-Dearborn professor, Gail Luera, who has decades of experience in secondary education and online course facilitation.
-University credit or professional development clock hours (CEUs) can be earned for successful completion of the full eight weeks.
+The course is led by University of Michigan-Dearborn professor, Gail Luera, who has decades of experience in secondary education and online course facilitation.
+Professional development clock hours or university credit can be earned for successful completion of the full four weeks.

 **The next course offering will be in Summer 2018 and will be a 4-week accelerated course (a condensed, fast-paced format).
 To be placed on the priority registration list for the Summer 2018 semester, please contact Lindsey at email@example.com.